coala/coala/docs/Developers/Writing_Native_Bears.rst

 -  Via log messages
 -  Via results

-Log messages will be logged according to the users settings and are usually used if something goes wrong.
-However you can use debug for providing development related debug information since it will not be shown to the user by default.
+Log messages will be logged according to the users' settings and are usually used if something goes wrong.
+However, you can use debug for providing development related debug information since it will not be shown to the user by default.
 If error/failure messages are used, the bear is expected not to continue analysis.